jenkins-x/enhancements/proposals/labs/README.md

 Most changes for Jenkins X go through the [jx](https://github.com/jenkins-x/jx) CLI repository which has grown into a monolith and has a number of downstream dependencies.
 We have been working with a Proof of Concept in Labs that takes a microservices approach to creating commands that inturn can be used to create `alpha` or `beta` binaries that can be optionally installed via `jx`.

+So to be clear the proposal for labs is generic and not only focused on the `jx` CLI.
+We will want to take similar steps to building docker images, quickstarts, buildpacks etc that use labs features so they don't appear in Jenkins X until feature complete.

 An interesting obeservation has been made that using this microservices approach combined with the `alpha` and `beta` commands, it could make for a good way to refactor out the current `jx` monolith, statically importing dependencies from `jx` when we need them but over time refactoring into a more modular approach that will help with maintainability, supportability and testability.

 Taking a microservices approach for the CLI will surely bring new challanges but given that we push microservice with the Jenkins X project it is another area of dogfooding that we can learn from and pass on a great experience to users.